 If your savings and capital are worth more than £23,250, you are expected to pay the full cost of your care and support.
 This means that you will be a 'self-funder.'
-If you are a self- funder, the Council can still arrange your care and support services.
-We will pay the agency on your behalf, and send you a bill to cover the full cost of the service; If your capital and savings are worth between £14,250 and £23,250, we will take this into account, along with your regular income when working out what you can afford to pay; or
+If you are a self- funder, the Council can still arrange your care services.
+We will pay the provider on your behalf, and send you a bill to cover the full cost of the service.
+You will also be charged a set-up fee and an ongoing administration fee if we arrange non-residential care on your behalf as a self-funder.
+This fee is updated annually.
+Please speak to your social worker to confirm current fee rates.

+If your capital and savings are worth between £14,250 and £23,250, we will take this into account, along with your regular income when working out what you can afford to pay; or